cyberark/conjur/apidocs/src/rotate_api_key.md

 |200 |The response body is the API key            |
 |401 |The Basic auth credentials were not accepted|

++ Parameters
+  + account: CyberArk (string) - name of the account to use

 + Request
     + Headers